e2dipi/tmpl-local-project-holder/resources/templates/repos-common-files/readme-templates/local-project-holder/README.tmpl.md

   font-variant: small-caps;"
 >Abstract</div>
 <div style="text-align: justify">
-<i>@@PROJECT_ABSTRACT
+<i>@@PROJECT_ABSTRACT@@

-This folder is not meant to be a versioned repository, but rather as a local folder structure that will itself contain one or more repositories.
+This folder is not meant to be a versioned repository, but rather a local folder structure that will itself contain one or more repositories.
 Note that it is not to be confused with a mono-repo either since its root folders are not meant to be versioned.
 The contents of the `workspace(s)` folder, however, *may* be versioned by itself or contain multiple subfolders, each of which being a